At a glance

 Defining “Qualified TVL”

-For each opportunity, we will reconcile these two ledgers with one another.
-Ledger A will tell us who to refine ledger B down by.
-Ledger A can have different parameters to widen or reduce the scope of whitelisted users, ledger B will always remain as is.
+For each opportunity, the two ledgers are reconciled with one another.
+Ledger A tells us who to refine Ledger B down by.
+Ledger A can take different parameters to widen or reduce the scope of whitelisted users; Ledger B always remains as is.
 The reconciliation process:- Attribution List: identify qualified wallets from Ledger A (qualified whitelist).

 - TVL Figures: pull TVL of those wallets from Ledger B (qualified TVL).